Celina, Texas: Racial and ethnic composition

+2020 census

+As of the 2020 census, Celina had a population of 16,739 residents, 4,983 households, and 4,374 families.
+The population density was 518.8 PD/sqmi, and there were 5,421 housing units.

+As of the 2020 census, the median age was 33.7 years, 33.4% of residents were under the age of 18, and 8.2% were 65 years of age or older.
+For every 100 females there were 97.3 males, and for every 100 females age 18 and over there were 92.6 males age 18 and over.

+58.2% of residents lived in urban areas, while 41.8% lived in rural areas.

+As of the 2020 census, 57.3% of households had children under the age of 18 living in them, 75.2% were married couples living together, 7.6% were households with a male householder and no spouse or partner present, and 12.9% were households with a female householder and no spouse or partner present.
+About 9.1% of households were made up of individuals and 3.3% had someone living alone who was 65 years of age or older.
+The average household size was 3.3 persons.

+Of the 5,421 housing units, 8.1% were vacant, 86.0% were owner-occupied, and 14.0% were renter-occupied.
+The homeowner vacancy rate was 5.0% and the rental vacancy rate was 6.9%.

+Historical population

 The population of Celina was 150 in 1884, but declined to 50 by 1892.
 The first year that the United States Census Bureau counted the population of Celina came in 1910 with 724.
 By 1920, Celina had grown to 1,126 residents, but declined to 994 in 1940.
 Celina has grown steadily after World War II until the significant population increase beginning in 2010.

-Its growing non-White American population has been attributed to nationwide demographic trends of greater diversification.
+As reflected by Census figures between 2010-20, Celina’s White population showed both an absolute and proportional increase, in contrast to the vast majority of the country and Dallas-Forth Worth Metroplex.

 Education

 Most of the city is in Celina Independent School District while the southern portions are in Prosper Independent School District.

 Schools operated by Celina ISD include Celina High School, Moore Middle School, Celina Primary School, Lykins Elementary School, and O’Dell Elementary School.
 Schools operated by Prosper ISD include Boyer Elementary School, Johnson Elementary School, Light Farms Elementary School, and Lilyana Elementary School.

 The Texas Legislature designated Collin College as the community college for all of Collin County including Celina ISD, in addition to parts of Denton County.
 Most parts of Denton County, including the Prosper ISD covering Celina, are in the zone for North Central Texas College.
 Collin College – Celina Campus officially opened in Fall 2021.

 In Celina, 48% of the population has a degree in higher education (bachelor's degree, master's degree, post-graduate degree) while 28% has some college education, 20% has a high school degree, and 4% has no degree.